-This Town Square is truly a beautiful historic sight in Europe and one of the best ways to make the most of this experience is to climb the Old Town Hall Tower for a stunning view.
+This Prague Old Town is truly a beautiful historic sight in Europe and one of the best ways to make the most of this experience is to climb the Old Town Hall Tower for a stunning view.

 The Astronomical built in the 15th century is intricately constructed and is on one side of the Old Town Hall Tower.